DefectDojo/django-DefectDojo/.github/ISSUE_TEMPLATE/bug_report.md

  - DefectDojo version (see footer) or commit message: [use `git show -s --format="[%ci] %h: %s [%d]"`]

 **Logs**
-Use `docker-compose logs` to get the logs and add the relevant sections here showing the error occurring (if applicable)
+Use `docker-compose logs` to get the logs and add the relevant sections here showing the error occurring (if applicable).

 **Sample scan files**
 If applicable, add sample scan files to help reproduce your problem.